 To each his own, right?
 Everybody has their preferences.
 Ford, Chevy, Dodge.
 Blonde, brunette, redhead.
 Thick, wide, tall.
-Just to be clear, that last list of characteristics was in reference to deer antlers, not women.
+Just to be clear, that last list of characteristics was in reference to whitetail deer antlers, not women.

 Not that we necessarily get to choose what we want in a deer rack, right?
-I mean, I feel fortunate if I even catch a glimpse of a mature buck while hunting so the idea of custom ordering one with all the options I want is just plain crazy.
+I mean, I feel fortunate if I even catch a glimpse of a mature buck while hunting so the idea of custom ordering one with all the options I’d like is just plain crazy.
 If I had my druthers, though, I’d take my deer racks tall and tight with lots of mass.
 I remember saying as much to my dad one time and then asking him if he preferred something similar or if he liked a rack with more width.
 His response?

 “Why do I have to choose, son?
 Why can’t I just have it all?”

 So in that spirit and as long as we’re preferring, why don’t we just go ahead and draw up the deer of our dreams?
 You know, slip on the mad scientist’s lab coat and design the Frankenstein’s monster of all whitetails?
 For me, that buck would look something like this: